Premium Financing

 The IFA process involves designing a funding arrangement to pay for the life insurance policy premiums.
 This may include various funding mechanisms such as:

-Premium Financing: Borrowing funds to pay the insurance premiums with the policy or other assets serving as collateral.
+Premium financing: Borrowing funds to pay the insurance premiums, often with the policy or other assets serving as collateral.

-Split-Dollar Arrangements: Sharing the cost of premiums between the policyholder and another party such as an employer or family member.
+Split-dollar arrangements: Sharing the cost of premiums between the policyholder and another party, such as an employer or a family member.

 1. Assessment and Planning

-The process begins with an assessment of the individual’s financial goals, insurance needs and overall financial situation.
+The process begins with a careful assessment of the individual’s financial goals, insurance needs, and overall financial situation to establish priorities and tailor appropriate recommendations.

 2. Selection of insurance policy

-Based on the client’s needs and goals, an appropriate life insurance policy is selected.
-This may include term life insurance, whole life insurance, universal life insurance or other types of policies.
+Based on the client’s needs and long-term goals, an appropriate life insurance policy is carefully selected.
+This may include term life insurance, whole life insurance, universal life insurance, or other suitable types of policies tailored to the client’s financial situation.

 Considerations:

 IFAs can expense the interest cost.
 PF cannot.
-Please consult your professional advisors, accountants and lawyers regarding expense deductibility.
+Please consult our team of professional advisors, accountants and lawyers regarding expense deductibility.

 Credit Underwriting Considerations: